dotnet/spark/benchmark/README.md

 ## CSharp
 1. Ensure that the Microsoft.Spark.Worker is properly [installed](../deployment/README.md#cloud-deployment) in your cluster.
+2. Ensure that you build the worker and application with .NET Core 3.0 in order to run hardware acceleration queries.
 2. Build `microsoft-spark-<spark_majorversion.spark_minorversion.x>-<spark_dotnet_version>.jar` and the [CSharp Tpch benchmark](csharp/Tpch) application by following the [build instructions](../README.md#building-from-source).
 3. Upload [run_csharp_benchmark.sh](run_csharp_benchmark.sh), the Tpch benchmark application, and `microsoft-spark-<spark_majorversion.spark_minorversion.x>-<spark_dotnet_version>.jar` to the cluster.
 4. Run the benchmark by invoking: